AGING • AMERICA • ARCHITECTURE • ART • CLASS • RACE • WOMEN • WORK

 Hair may appear to be a vain subject, but a deeper examination offers a rich, complex topic to discover American culture and ourselves.
 This talk untangles the story of Americans and their hair and pulls back the curtain on salon culture by featuring an institution that is rooted in rituals as diverse as America.
 It looks at the science and beauty standards that shape identity in a celebrity-obsessed culture.
 New dialogues are emerging, and this talk captures that conversation.

-MAKING A LIVING AS A CREATIVE
+MAKING A LIVING AS AN ARTIST

 Candacy Taylor, an author, photographer, and cultural documentarian, has produced transmedia projects for nearly 25 years including books, touring exhibitions, and interactive maps.
 Her projects enrich, challenge, and inspire new ways to think about culture and identity.